8483/notes/topics/database/optimizationDiagnostics.md

 -   Tune indexes for specific queries.
 -   Heaps i.e. Clustered indexes.

+### READS vs WRITES (Usage column)

+The amount of times the index made the query go:

+-   Reads = FASTER
+-   Writes = SLOWER (because of the INSERT/UPDATE/DELETE to keep the index in sync)

+> **Remove indexes that have 0 reads, or a low-read high-write ratio.**

 Look for `Est. benefit per day` above 1,000,000 as these are worth solving.
+Lower than that does more harm than good because it's like creating an index for every single query i.e. it will take forever to update the needless indexes.

 Ex.
 A finding of `Index Suggestion: High Value Missing Index` and a usage of `27,425 uses, Impact: 100%; Avg query cost: 810` says that this index should be created because it will speed up the query by 100%.

-SQL Server, under definition, gives just the columns in the table, and NOT the order they should be in.
-Look for the Size column to try and be around the 5 indexes with 5 columns per index, per table best practice.
+> **Aim for 5 indexes (or less) per table, with around 5 columns (or less) per index.**

 If you have this query: